Ginxss/tfds/README.md

     std::cout << *it << std::endl;
 }
 ```
-The iterator is of the type `tf::hash_table<int, int>::iterator`, but for simplicity,  the use of `auto` is recommended.
 Backward iteration is not supported, since the order of the entries is random and does not matter.

-The value of the iterator can be accessed with either `*it` or the method `it.value()`.
-These two methods are identical and are interchangeable.
+The value of the iterator can be accessed with either `*it` or the method `it.value()` (both methods are identical and interchangeable).
 The key of the iterator can be accessed with the method `it.key()`.

 The hash table is not a data structure made for efficient iteration.
 If consistent and fast iteration is required, the use of [Linked List](#linked-list) is recommended.